jeff-bruemmer/Introduction-to-Clojure.Spec/introduction-to-clojure-spec.md

 (s/valid? ::over-9000 999999) ;=> true
 (s/valid? ::over-9000 10) ;=> false
 ```

-We can use `s/explain` to find out why 10 is invalid.
+When a value fails, we can use `s/explain` to find out why 10 is invalid.

 ```clojure
 (s/explain ::over-9000 10)
 10 - failed: (> % 9000) spec: ::over-9000
 ```

+Note that the error message unpacks the `::over-9000` spec to describe the specific predicate that the value failed: the anonymous function `#(> % 9000)`.

 `clojure.spec/valid?` can also coerce predicates into specs.